 The Cambridge First Certificate and Advanced are British English proficiency exams that prepare students in all major areas of English fluency skills-speaking, writing, reading, listening and use of English.
-The program is offered 4 times each year on specific dates.
+These programs are offered throughout the year on specific dates.
 Students can study part-time (20 lessons/week) or full-time (25 lessons/week) and pass the FCE and CAE program entrance tests to qualify for their course.